apawsey/docs/overview.md

 ### Organization Owner

 Every Organization has a single user who is designated as the Owner of the organization.
 This user has the highest level of access within that organization.
-An organization owner is responsible for adding and managing the Organization members.
+An organization owner is responsible for adding and managing the Organization members and has the role of `Organization Admin`

 ### Organization Member

 Organization Members are invited by Organization Owners to help manage the business activities of that Organization.
 Each Organization Member will be assigned an access level that will determine what activities they are allowed to perform on behalf of that Organization.

+#### Organization Member Roles

+All Organization Members are given a specific role.
+Organization Members can have access to either all, or a limitted subset of events within that organization.

+ - `Organization Admin`
+ Permission to create & edit Event Details.
+Abiliy to view Will Call lists, Transaction Detail lists, Event Audit Reports, Event Summary Reports, Box Office Summary, Box Office Detail Reports, Weekly Settlement reports and Ticket Counts.
+Ability to do refunds and create Comps.
+Ability to add any level of user.
+ - `Organization User`
+ Permission to create & edit Event Details.
+Abiliy to view Will Call lists, Transaction Detail lists, Event Audit Reports, Event Summary Reports, Box Office Summary, Box Office Detail Reports, Weekly Settlement reports and Ticket Counts.
+Ability to do refunds and create Comps.
+ - `Box Office Supervisor`
+ Permission to view Event Details, Will Call lists, Transaction Detail lists, Event Audit Reports, Event Summary Reports, Box Office Summary, Box Office Detail Reports, Weekly Settlement reports and Ticket Counts.
+Ability to do refunds.
+ - `Box Office Seller`
+ Permission to view Event Details, Will Call lists, Box Office Summary, and Ticket Counts.
+ - `Read Only User`
+ Permission to view Event Details, Will Call lists, and Event Audit Reports.
+ - `Box Office Service Only`
+ Permission to Box Office Service.

 ### URS

- - An administrator should be able to create a new organization
+ - A system administrator should be able to create a new organization
- - An administrator should be able to assign a user as an organizations owner
+ - A system administrator should be able to assign a user as an organizations owner
- - An administrator should be able to add venues to an organization so that the organization can create events at that venue
+ - A system administrator should be able to add venues to an organization so that the organization can create events at that venue
- - An organization owner should be able to invite users to their organization as organization members
+ - An `Organization Admin` should be able to invite users to their organization as organization members
- - An organization owner should be able to remove organization members from their organization
+ - An `Organization Admin` should be able to remove organization members from their organization
- - An organization owner should be able to update their organizations details
+ - An `Organization Admin` should be able to update their organizations details
- - An organization owner should be able to assign a role to organization members
+ - An `Organization Admin` should be able to assign a role to organization members
+ - An `Organization Admin` should be able to edit other organization members
+ - An `Organization Admin` should be able to manage organization members rights to access all events (default) or a limitted subset of events

 ## User Account Creation and Authentication